Access to healthcare services for refugees and asylum seekers in Greece:

 The National Public Health Organization (EODY) operates a phone line through which you may access medical information, such as where to be tested, which Hospitals can provide PEP (Post Exposure Prophylaxis) and other information.

 Furthermore, EODY provides a Council Center for HIV/AIDS where they receive only through appointments.
-In order to book an appointment you can call: 210 72 39 945
+To book an appointment you can call: 210 72 39 945

 Poisoning